 But repetitive work also has a negative side.
 Research in the Journal of Organizational Behavior shows a clear link between repetitive tasks and mental strain.
 Other research suggests that high levels of repetition can lead to increased boredom, stress, and burnout, and that employees feel more motivation when they do a variety of tasks.

 If you find yourself doing the same tasks over and over each day, and you’re not finding joy or fulfillment in the effort, it’s time to make a change.
-Here are three ways to eliminate the repetitive work eating up your day.
+Here are three ways to eliminate the repetitive work eating up your day and increase efficiency.

 Automation of repetitive work

 The average worker spends about 69 days per year on repetitive, administrative tasks according to a study by DJS Research.
 This might be costing the global economy upwards of $5 trillion annually.